5 Facts about Military Challenge Coins You Didn't Know

 Challenge coins are custom coins that feature the emblem of an organization or group.
 They began as a unique tradition in the military, but have spread to other organizations such as fire departments, businesses, nonprofits, schools, and more.

-1. Challenge coins are collectible items
+1. Challenge coins are collectable items

 Challenge coins are given to members of the military to show membership in a particular group, squad, or base.
 They also can be issued for specific deployments or battles.
 Among veterans and collectors, Navy challenge coins are popular.